 Almost four months after the original post, California now books 40k new cases per day.
 10x the level when they loosened the control.

-Road Trip Around West Washington and Oregon
+Road Trip Around Western Washington and Oregon

 We spent 4 days touring around the Cascade Range, experienced heavy snow on the Stevens Pass Highway, mist in the Yakama Indian Reservation, gale in the Columbia River Valley, breeze along the Pacific Ocean Coast, thundershower in the very south end of the Olympic Peninsula.